Memory studies: Present and past memory

-Although remembering is about the past, it takes place in the present establishing the meanings and significance of the past for those who may or may not have experienced it.
-Memory involves much work and is therefore a “verb” or “action” word and not just the description of a practice.
-Memory as a “symbolic representation of the past embedded in social action” and also emphasises that memory is a practice of recollection rather than just a set of facts.
+Although remembering is about the past, it takes place in the present by establishing the significance of the past for others.
+Memory involves much work and is therefore an action, not just the description of a practice.
+Memory as a “symbolic representation of the past embedded in social action” also emphasizes its use as a practice of recollection rather than just a set of facts.